 Legacy of Maharana Pratap

 Maharana Pratap passed away on 19 January 1597 aged 56.
 He was succeeded by his eldest son Amar Singh I. Notable historian such as Satish Chandra have said that Maharana Pratap’s struggle against the Mughal empire almost alone and unaided by other Rajput states signify the best of Rajput valour and the spirit of self-sacrifice.
-Furthermore, his method of guerrilla warfare would be further improved and emulated by none other than Chatrapati Shivaji Maharaj (Born on February 16, 1509) himself.
+Furthermore, his method of guerrilla warfare would be further improved and emulated by none other than Chatrapati Shivaji Maharaj (Birth of Shivaji Maharaji February 19, 1630) himself.

 Read about the Maratha Empire in the linked article.